Belleville Sons Honor Roll

 He was stationed, however, at the Naval Air Base at Santiago, Calif., as a technical instructor where he was joined by his family about a year ago.

-There was plenty of action even in California, for Sgt.
+There was plenty of action even in California.
+Sgt.
 Del Grosso was on flight duty, making repairs and testing planes.

 Nutley residents remember John as the Scoutmaster of Troop 7 and a member of the Franklin Reformed church.
 He was a watchmaker by trade, and for several years had his own business here.